ING: What companies and investors should know about COP28

 But progress on energy efficiency, electrification, wind turbines, CCS, green hydrogen and nuclear power is not on track.
 Technologies for increasing energy efficiency are proven and mature; they just need to be implemented at a higher pace.
 Companies and investors should expect a lot more policies on that front if policymakers are serious about fighting climate change.
 The same applies to wind energy – although the sector is suffering from tough market conditions, so policymakers need to step in if they want to speed up the rollout of wind farms.

-Other technologies such as large-scale electrification (think of industrial heat pumps), green hydrogen, and recycling technologies are often less mature but are much needed to green the energy-intensive sectors.
+Other technologies such as large-scale electrification (think of industrial heat pumps), green hydrogen and recycling technologies are often less mature but are much needed to green the energy-intensive sectors.
 Companies and investors need to invest in R&D and pilot projects so that these emerging technologies can be scaled up faster, and policymakers can provide support if they intend on following through with the greening of hard-to-abate sectors.
 Think of sustainable aviation fuels in shipping and aviation or increased recycling and green hydrogen use in steel and plastics production.

 1123 GLOBAL bneGreen Important technology and policy milestones towards a net zero economy ING